-For morning-of-deadline panics, you’re left with no alternative than to track down your local print shop.
+For morning-of-deadline printing and binding panics, you’re left with no alternative than to take your finished thesis, paper or dissertation to your local print shop.
 Most university towns will have one – though even a physical shop may have a limit on how quickly they can turn a document round, especially if it’s long and you need multiple copies.

 So try and plan ahead if you can.